angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 As always a wordy read so thank you for taking the time to work through it.
 I hope the article was enjoyable.
-It's a tricky subject to broach as there is already so many good resources covering the art of cantripping with the basics such as pair fetches with Brainstorm or fetch before you Preordain however I wanted to try and capture some of the non-intuitive thinking that can be associated with playing Meandeck Doomsday.
+It's a tricky subject to broach as there is already so many good resources covering the art of cantripping with the basics such as pair fetchlands with Brainstorm or fetch before you Preordain however I wanted to try and capture some of the non-intuitive thinking that can be associated with playing Meandeck Doomsday.